Factbox: UK opinion polls show shift towards 'In' for EU vote

 NATCEN - "IN" AHEAD BY 6 POINTS

-A poll from the social research organisation conducted between May 16 and June 12 put the "In" camp on 53 percent, while the "Out" camp was on 47 percent.
+A poll from the social research organization conducted between May 16 and June 12 put the "In" camp on 53 percent, while the "Out" camp was on 47 percent.

 The survey, which was conducted online and by telephone, had a sample size of 1,632 respondents.
 Sixty-five percent of the interviews were done by May 26.